-Header pipe sizing is based on one pump per heat pump with a total length of 40m of primary flow and return piping and 20 x 90° bends, excluding Equa-flow manifolds on storage tanks and heat pumps, at 1.2m/sec velocity.
+Header pipe sizing is based on one pump per heat pump with a total length of 40m of primary flow and return piping (if the heat pump capacity is below 120 kW), or 60m of primary flow and return piping (if the heat pump capacity is above 120 kW), and 20 x 90° bends, excluding Equa-flow manifolds on storage tanks and heat pumps at 1.2m/sec velocity.
 If this specification is exceeded consult Rheem before continuing with the installation.